Pratik960/RBACx/README.md

 ## Notes

-> ⚠️ You might notice some **design inconsistencies**—we like to call it "character." 😅 Enjoy the charm!
+> ⚠️ You might notice some **design inconsistencies**—I like to call it "character." 😅 Enjoy the charm!
 >
 > We do not have to start frontend as it is packaged with the spring boot jar file.
 >